dyingc/mcp_docs/docs_output/litellm/docs/proxy/response_headers.md

 Header| Type| Description
 ---|---|---
-`x-litellm-response-duration-ms`| float| Total duration of the API response in milliseconds
+`x-litellm-response-duration-ms`| float| Total duration from the moment that a request gets to LiteLLM Proxy to the moment it gets returned to the client.
 `x-litellm-overhead-duration-ms`| float| LiteLLM processing overhead in milliseconds

 ## Retry, Fallback Headers​